VMelnalksnis/Gnomeshade/README.md

 # Gnomeshade

-A free, open source and self-hosted personal finance manager
+A free, open source and self-hosted personal finance manager with native client applications and Oauth2/OIDC support.

 ## License